WorkingCodePod/workingcode/src/discord-coc/index.md

 We want this to be a fun, pleasant, and harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.
 Participants asked to stop any harassing behavior are expected to comply immediately.

+## Discord (platform) guidelines

+Use of the Discord platform requires adherence to their own [terms](https://discord.com/terms) and [guidelines](https://discord.com/guidelines).
+These should be assumed to be in effect in the Working Code Discord community as well.

 ## Confidentiality:

 **Please keep what's said in Discord confidential**.
 Don't repeat, quote, or otherwise share things said here without the affirmative consent of the speaker(s).